bajrangCoder/acode-plugin-packageAdder/readme.md

 Plugin helps you to add any npm(css,js) packages in your project (same as codepen features).

 ## Use
-For using search `Add Package` in command palette and it will open page with some top packages , you can select any packages and add to your project.
+For using search `Add Package` in command palette(`•••`) and it will open page with some top packages , you can select any packages and add to your project.

 ## Features